 The Malagasy government has taken considerable steps to liberalise strategic national industries including mining, telecommunications, and energy and thereby promote greater levels of foreign direct investment (FDI).
 This has involved establishing new organisations, including the EDBM, designed to ease the way for foreign investors to enter the Malagasy market.

-Ugo Razafindratandra, corporate relations officer at the EDBM, explains that the organisation’s mission is “to promote both local and foreign investment in order to enhance the business climate in Madagascar.”
+Ugo Razafindratandra, corporate relations officer at the EDBM, explains that the organisation’s mission is “to promote both local and foreign investment and to enhance the business climate in Madagascar”.

 “We also work with the private sector to ensure there is full support for the economic reforms brought forward by the public sector,” he adds.
 “We are a tool of the government, based in Antananarivo but with offices in all of Madagascar’s seven main cities.
 We work closely with government ministers to promote opportunity and investment across Madagascar.
 We are mainly focusing on seven strategic sectors at the moment – agribusiness, tourism, renewable energy, mining, ICT, manufacturing, and textiles.”